FE Exam Dates and Schedule With Approved Test Centers

 To register for the NCEES® FE exam, you need to create an account and register yourself on the MyNCEES® candidate’s portal.
 The FE exam registration process involves the following steps:

 - Log in to your MyNCEES® account > click on the “Exams” tab on the left panel.

 - In the next window, hit the “Register for an Exam” button under the “Active Ecam Registrations” section.

-- Provide all the necessary information and complete the last step “Register for an Exam”.
+- Provide all the necessary information and complete the last step, “Register for an Exam”.
 The “Register for an Exam” option will be accessible once you complete all the previous steps and your provided information gets reviewed by NCEES®.
-Refrain from providing the wrong or tampered information to avoid rejection.
+Refrain from providing incorrect or tampered information to avoid rejection.

 - Once your application is reviewed, you can select your desired FE exam in the “Exam Registration” window.
 You can learn about which FE exam topics are the hardest in our dedicated blog.